niplav/site/considerations_on_cryonics.md

 bullshit later, one can easily get out (much more easily than getting in).
 On the other hand, there might be a considerable sunk cost due to already paid membership fees and the acquired life insurance.

+It will be assumed that once one is signed up for cryonics, one stays signed up for it.

 ### Dying Before Signing Up